Who We Are

 With Canadian and international partners, we provide leading-practice advice, technical support, training and applied research as well as a platform for innovative thinking, knowledge mobilization and shared learning.
 Our academic and operational independence enables us to act as a neutral convener in complex, multi-stakeholder environments.

-Our Five Areas of Focus
+Our Three Areas of Focus

-We concentrate our efforts in five areas:
+We concentrate our efforts in three areas:

 - Improving Public Sector Capacity and Governance